Gluesticks Blog

 Add remaining flour and stir until sticky dough forms.

-• Dump the dough out onto a floured surface.
+• Dump the dough out onto a floured work surface.
 Sprinkle with a few tablespoons of flour and knead dough 2-3 minutes until a soft dough forms.

 hands holding ball of dough